 - Kids’ Ministry Teams: Throughout the year, APU students are invited to join the local church in its efforts to share the love of Jesus through programs intentionally geared toward engaging children and youth.
 Teams partner with the Mexican church in its mission to reach the community of Mexicali for Christ, specifically children in neighboring areas.
-Kids’ ministry teams also engage with public schools near the church, helping build bridges between the local church and public schools.
+Kids’ ministry teams also engage with nearby public schools, helping build bridges between the local church and public schools.

 - Men’s and Women’s Prison Teams: Students visit gender-specific prisons to spend time and interact with prisoners through sports, relationship building, and the sharing of testimonies of Jesus’ work in their lives.

-- Men’s and Women’s Rehab: This team partners with a center that helps rehabilitate men and women from drugs and alcohol.
+- Men’s and Women’s Rehab Teams: These teams partner with centers that help rehabilitate men and women from drugs and alcohol.
 Transformational occurrences take place and healing is brought to people who are broken as students aim to instill the hope of Christ within them forever.

 - Smith and Engstrom Team: This is a team of men that encourages service and brotherhood.
 Freshmen men are urged to rise up to the challenge of serving and loving one another using whatever talents God has given them to benefit the community of Mexicali.
 Work ranges from physical labor to relational work and is focused upon a heart of service that is willing to go anywhere there is need.

-- Team Barnabas: This team serves as supporters of other Mexico Action Teams through intentional encouragement and prayer.
+- Team Barnabas: People on this team serve as supporters of other Mexico Action Teams through intentional encouragement and prayer.
 In addition, Team Barnabas visits APU sites, interacts with local ministries, and plays a critical role in the infrastructure of the camp.